multiplealiases/textdither/README.md

 ## Usage

+(`tranz` is a text file containing the lyrics to *Tranz* by Gorillaz.
+It is not included in this repo.)

 ```console
 $ textdither tranz --token-length 5 --codebook-size 80 --samples 10000 --threshold 0.0001
 Oscillate toujkgke phememuedho you're io youuedh